Local Youth Social Action Programme

 [*A definition of youth social action:‘Young people taking practical action in the service of others in order to create positive social change that is of benefit to the wider community as well as to the young person themselves.’

-The Local Youth Social Action Fund is offering grants to groups working with young people between the ages of 10 and 20 years old (or 25 for young people with learning disabilities) living in Cambridgeshire (including Peterborough).
-The money has been put forward via the Youth Social Action Fund, as part of the Government’s ongoing support for the #iwill engagement campaign, run by national charity Step Up To Serve.
+The Local Youth Social Action Porgramme is offering grants to groups working with young people between the ages of 10 and 20 years old (or 25 for young people with learning disabilities) living in Cambridgeshire (including Peterborough).
+The initial money was put forward via the Youth Social Action Fund, as part of the Government’s ongoing support for the #iwill engagement campaign, run by national charity Step Up To Serve.
+Further sums have been made available to the Programme through a number of CCF donors.

 Grants, of up to £5,000, are to fund additional social action opportunities for young people, whereby the young people contribute to their community and learn new skills.